Christmp19/eshop-website-design/README.md

 # Eshop Website Design with HTML and CSS

 This project showcases a design for an e-commerce website (eshop) using only HTML and CSS.
 The design is responsive and adapts to different screen sizes.
+Additionally, it includes a backend built with FastAPI for managing dynamic functionalities such as shopping cart management and other server-side operations.

 ## Preview